 Weight: 29.6 oz.

 As its name would imply, the Helly Hansen Long Belfast is tailored for the cool, wet and windy weather of the Atlantic with a dash of Scandinavian style.
-The minimalist and slimming design is simple, keeping the most important features at the forefront and dispensing with needless frills.
+The minimalist and slimming design of this rain jacket is simple, keeping the most important features at the forefront and dispensing with needless frills.

 The Long Belfast features Helly Tech Protection, a technology found in many of the best Helly Hansen rain jackets, that gives much more expensive Gore-Tex linings a run for the money.
 The two-layer fabric not just waterproof, but windproof, breathable, and surprisingly warm.
 An adjustable cinch hood combined with the anti-chafing chin guard keeps your head and face sheltered from nasty weather.